SERVING ORLANDO, WINTER PARK, AND THE SURROUNDING COMMUNITIES

-If you have experienced the loss of a family member, my law firm can assist you with the legal process that occurs when a loved one passes away.
-If you serve as the personal representative of the estate, I will advise you of your rights and duties under the law, and represent you throughout the probate estate proceedings.
-I represent clients in all matters of Florida probate estate administration.
+If you have experienced the loss of a family member, the Flammia Elder Law Firm can assist you with the legal process that occurs when a loved one passes away.
+If you serve as the Personal Representative of the estate, Kathleen Flammia and her team will advise you of your rights and duties under the law and represent you throughout the probate estate proceedings.
+The Flammia Elder Law Firm represents clients in all matters of Florida probate estate administration.

-Certain kinds of property, such as property owned jointly by the deceased and another person, life insurance, and property held in Trust, are generally not part of the probate estate and therefore are not subject to the probate process.
+Certain kinds of property, such as property owned jointly by the deceased and another person, life insurance, and property held in Trust, are generally not part of the Probate Estate (except for federal estate tax purposes), and therefore are not subject to the probate process.
 For example:

 - Jointly owned bank accounts pass automatically to the surviving joint owner upon the death of one of the owners without going through probate.
 The non-probate property, however, is part of the decedent’s taxable estate.

-- Property with a beneficiary designation such as life insurance, annuities, retirement plans, and property titled in a Revocable Trust would not go through probate.
+- Property with a beneficiary designation such as life insurance, annuities, retirement plans, savings accounts, brokerage accounts and property titled in a Revocable Trust or Irrevocable Trust would not go through probate.

 First, a Petition for Administration of the Will must be filed with the probate court, along with the original Will and a certified copy of the death certificate.